MASDXI/forest/README.md

 | keep tracking child/subtree.                                        | ✗     | ✗    | ✗     | ✓      |

 - For `ERC20` provide events and keep tracking each `Transfer`,
   but the problem is the `ERC20` model can't separate `clean money` from `dirty money`,
   due to the `ERC20` not have `tokenId` to keep tracking each token when it's move.
 - For `ERC721` its use non-fungible, each token is unique and not intend to keep tracking amount or value.
-- For `ERC1400`, <!-- -// TODO explain -->
+- For `ERC1400`, includes features like partitioned balances,
-- For `ERC1155`, <!-- -// TODO explain -->
+  allowing tokens to be split into subsets based on conditions or rules (e.g., restrictions, investor categories).
+  It also supports document management, enabling the attachment of legal documents to tokens, and integrates with compliance mechanisms,
+  ensuring that transfers comply with rules like KYC/AML checks.
+However,
+  `ERC1400` tokens still face challenges in tracking the history or provenance of individual tokens beyond their partitioned states.
+- For `ERC1155` improves upon ERC20 and ERC721 by offering more flexibility and reducing operational overhead,
+  it does not inherently provide a way to distinguish between `clean` and `dirty` tokens,
+  as it lacks the ability to track individual token histories like `UTXO` models do.
 - For `UTXO` and `eUTXO` facing challenge to combine multiple `UnspentTransaction` and spent as one,
   in case, user want to spend value that greater that selected `UnspentTransaction`.
-  Possible solution: prepare and batching as an array, `UTXO` and `eUTXO` maintain the amount of money or group of money in each individual transaction.
+  Possible solution: prepare and batching as an array,
+  `UTXO` and `eUTXO` maintain the amount of money or group of money in each individual transaction.
   Each `UnspentTransaction` is not underlying any account, so to spend the transaction, the caller needs to be the owner of the transaction that needs to be spent.
 - For `Forest` use to modify an existing state rather than create a new output transaction, like in `UTXO` or `eUTXO` do,
-  it allows spending the transaction multiple times till it's met `0`, The `Forest` model enables tracking of child/subtree structures, providing a hierarchical view of token flows and relationships, which is not possible in traditional token standards like `ERC20`, `ERC721`, `ERC1155`, `ERC1400`, and `ERC3643`.
+  it allows spending the transaction multiple times till it's met `0`, The `Forest` model enables tracking of child/subtree structures,
+  providing a hierarchical view of token flows and relationships,
+  which is not possible in traditional token standards like `ERC20`, `ERC721`, `ERC1155`, `ERC1400`, and `ERC3643`.

 ## For Further Work